JGEC-Winter-of-Code/Beginner-Repo/README.md

 ## First Contribtution

-- In order to contribute to this repository first fork the repo.(you can see this in the right most side of the page).This will make a local vesrion of the repository in your GitHub account.
+- To contribute to this repository, first fork the repository (you can see this in the right-hand column).This will create a local version of the repository in your GitHub account.
 - ``` git clone https://github.com/user_name/Beginner-Repo ``` where **user_name** is your GitHub handle name e.g - https://github.com/pydevsg/Beginner-Repo
 - ``` cd Beginner-Repo ```
 - Change from master branch to your local_branch